lumi-git/VV-ESIR-TP2/exercises/no-getter.md

 Include in this repository the code of your application.
 Remove all unnecessary files like compiled binaries.
 See the [instructions](../sujet.md) for suggestions on the projects to use.

 *Disclaimer* In a real project not all fields need to be accessed with a public getter.

+## Answer

+You will find the public elementPrinter class modified to get also the private attributs, the app and the main, at :

+> javaparser-starter/src/main/java/fr/istic/vv

+this contains the code for the question.
+ ## How it works :

+First we look for all public methode and all private attribut

+With them in a table, we filter the methode starting with "get", and put the end of the string on another table.

+The result is :

+- Table 1 : table with attributs name
+- Table 2 : table with the names of the attributs accecible by a public methode starting with "get"

+Then, we only have to verifying which of the attributs are not in the Table 2

+If the attribut is not in the Table 2, we print a error like
+> " < attribut_Name > doesn't have public getter "

+in a logFile.